Stemt/Accidental-Sierpinski-Triangle/README.md

 ## To See The The Triangle

-Simply fullscreen the window in the window that is being captured and the triangle should appear.
+Simply fullscreen the window in on the monitor that is being captured and the triangle should appear.